BrownRileyC/hangman-game/README.md

 - When none of the letters in the "word to guess" section match a string "_" then tell the user that they won
 - Also increment the number of wins
 - When the number of guesses hits zero check if any of the letters in the "word to guess" section match the string "_" and if they still do tell the user they lost and increment the loss counter.

+How do I detect that the user has guessed all the letters of the word?
+    - as part of the onkeyup have the page check if goalArray[j] matches the <p id=j>